nautobot/helm-charts/charts/nautobot/README.md

 Use existing secret for password details (auth.rootPassword, auth.password, auth.replicationPassword will be ignored and picked up from this secret).
 The secret has to contain the keys mariadb-root-password, mariadb-replication-password and mariadb-password

-### PosgreSQL High Availability
+### PostgreSQL High Availability

-This chart supports the deployment of PostgreSQL in a Highly Available (HA) fasion as provided by the Bitnami [PostgreSQL-HA](https://github.com/bitnami/charts/tree/master/bitnami/postgresql-ha) chart.
+This chart supports the deployment of PostgreSQL in a Highly Available (HA) fashion as provided by the Bitnami [PostgreSQL-HA](https://github.com/bitnami/charts/tree/master/bitnami/postgresql-ha) chart.
 To enable HA PostgreSQL use the following values:

 ```yaml
 postgresql: